MEXICO

 A Mexican fortified camp near Churubusco which was taken by the Americans during the Mexican-American War.

-Nearby, Franciscan Churubusco Convent (1678) was also fortified by General Santa Anna's forces.
-It was taken by the Americans in 1847.
+Nearby in Coyoacan, the Franciscan Churubusco Convent (1678) was also fortified by General Santa Anna's forces.
+It was taken by the Americans in August 1847.
 The Museo Nacional de las Intervenciones (admission fee) is now located within the complex.

 (1582 - 1917 ?), Veracruz

 The Spanish first fortified Isla Gallega in 1535.
 The present structure was extensively rebuilt many times beginning in 1582 to 1707 - 1712.
 Modifications were made in 1762 and 1774.
 In the 1590's the fort consisted of a square tower connected by a 120 meter double curtain wall to a large half-bastion, all mounted with artillery.
 Large bronze rings were set into the ramparts to provide mooring for ships.
 English privateers John Hawkins and Francis Drake were repulsed here in 1568, but still returned home as heroes.
 The city was sacked by Dutch pirates in 1683.
-The city's capture by Mexican Patriots in 1825 ended Spanish rule in North America.
+The city's capture by Mexican Patriots in November 1825 ended the last holdout of Spanish rule on mainland North America.
 Captured by the Americans in 1847 during the Mexican-American War.
 The French took the fort in 1862 before taking over the country under Maximilian.
-The United States Navy bombarded the fort and city in 1914.
+The United States Navy bombarded the fort and city in April 1914 prior to a brief occupation (April - November 1914).
 Now on the island are an arsenal, drydock, shipyard, and marine signal station.
 The dungeons and walks are open to the public, accessed via a free causeway from extensions of Avenidas Morelos and República.
+Admission fee to museum and archaeological zone.

 Baluarte de Santiago